hiddensumba/dailyflutes/_posts/2025-04-25-the-productivity-trap.md

 pin: true
 math: true
 mermaid: true
+image:
-image: /dailyflute/img/Screenshot_2.jpg
+  path: /dailyflute/img/Screenshot_2.jpg
   alt: "A tired person slumped over a laptop with a calendar full of fake meetings"
+---

 The Productivity Trap: Why Working Harder Isn’t the Flex You Think It Is